It's the season for the flea and tick again and your beloved Shih Tzu is suffering from these pesky biting bugs.

 (Note: don't spray directly into their face.
 Spray your hands then rub your hands on their heads and under their chin, avoiding the eyes)

-I've used Frontline for years before switching to a more natural approach.
+I've used Frontline for years before switching to a Only Natural Repellent approach.
 Frontline contains fipronil and (S)-methoprene.
 Once its applied, it stores itself in the oil glands in

 your pet's skin.
 It then self-distributes continuously for 1 month to